CalNicklin/frontend-tech-test/journal.md

 Have got basic tests working for the credit report route, but I now need to implement the actual SDui service and retrunng that schema.

+I've decided ti implement the sdui schema as a component level ui.
+So, the insights cards will be split into, text, header etc.